 The Southern Virginia Program's Guidelines and Request for Proposals (together, "RFP") are issued to solicit applications through a competitive process to establish grant and loan agreements for economic development projects in the region.
 Funding will be considered for projects promoting economic growth and development within the Southern Virginia area of Virginia's Tobacco Region.
-Refer to Attachment B - Eligible Counties & Cities for Tobacco Commission Funding on page 23 of this RFP.
+Refer to Attachment B - Eligible Counties & Cities for Tobacco Commission Funding on page 25 of this RFP.

-Approximately \$6 million is available for awards from the Southern Virginia Program, in addition to up to \$6.6 million of carryforward balances in county allocations from the past Southside Economic Development Program..
-The application deadline is Thursday, March 6, 2025.
-Award decisions are expected to be made at the Commission's meeting in May, 2025.
+The Commission plans to make available up to \$5 million for awards from the Southern Virginia Program, in addition to up to \$7.32 million of available carryforward balances in county allocations from the past Southside Economic Development Program.
+The application deadline is Thursday, July 17, 2025.
+Award decisions are expected to be made at the Commission's meeting in September/October 2025.